bcharlier/HMMA238/Windows/ssh_for_windows.md

 - Open Git BASH
 - Type `cd ~/.ssh`
+  - If you get a "No such file or directory" error, it's because the folder `.ssh` does not exist on your computer.
+If so, then create it by taping `mkdir .ssh`.
+You can now change directory to it using `cd ~/.ssh`
 - Generate an SSH key :
-  - Type `ssh-keygen -t rsa -C "your.email@adress.com"` (with the email address associated to your GitHub account !!).
+  - Type `ssh-keygen -t rsa -C "your.email@adress.com"` (with the email address associated with your GitHub account !!).
   - You should see this : `Enter file in which to save the key (/d/Users/YourUserName/.ssh/id_rsa):`.
 You already are where you want to be so you can just press `Enter`.
   - You should then be asked for a passphrase : `Enter passphrase (empty for no passphrase):`.
 Just press `Enter`.
   - You are asked for your passphrase again : `Enter same passphrase again:`.
 Press `Enter` again.
 (Note : you can enter a password but If you do so, you will be asked for it any time you push something to GitHub).
 You just created both `id_rsa` and `id_rsa.pub` files.
 - Display the content of your `id_rsa.pub` file typing `less id_rsa.pub`.
 You see a continuum of creepy characters -it's normal.
-Select the content, exactly as it appears, with no extra spaces or lines, and right-click on it.
+Select the content, **exactly as it appears**, with no extra spaces or lines, and right-click on it.
 Then click on `Copy`.
 - Now go on to your GitHub account.
 In the upper-right corner of any page, click on your profile photo, then click on **Settings**.
 - In the user settings sidebar on the left, click on **SSH and GPG keys**.
 - Click on **New SSH key**.